Home

 Next to some traffic lights there is sometimes a smaller extra light with only two lamps.
 If the extra light is off, the signal shown by the main light applies.

-If the main light is green and the extra light is off (like the picture) the green light applies, which means that you may continue forwards.
+If the main light is green and the extra light is off (as in the picture), the green light applies, which means that you may continue forward.

 If the main light is red and the extra light is off you must stop.
 If the main light is red and the extra light shows a green arrow you may only drive in the direction of the arrow.